 In July 1962, school was over and so was my schoolboy athletics career.
 Rugby had finished at the end of the Spring Term.
-No more weight-training and running?
-If so, that would be a welcome rest.
+No more weight-training and running!
+For me that would be a welcome rest.
 So, for 2 months, what was I going to do for money and general fitness?
-There were no Park Runs then.
 For money I odd-jobbed for a local dairy but for fitness I did nothing!
 In October I was to go to university in Wales.
 What fitness work could I do there?
 Time would tell.

 Steam trains were still around in 1962.
-I boarded one at our local station and travelled to the welsh coastal town of Bangor, which had a very different culture to the one I had grown up in.
+I boarded one at our local station and travelled to the welsh coastal town of Bangor.
+The area had a very different culture to the one in which I had grown up.
 It was raining heavily when I arrived – apparently rain was the norm near Snowdonia.
-The older students met us at the station and took us to our digs in a specially charted bus.
+Some of the older students met us at the station and took us to our digs in a specially charted bus.
 I checked in, looked out of the window onto a wet main road and thought – “Oh dear!
 What have I done?”
 I was very hemmed in.
 Where were the open fields and the exciting woods where I used to play all day when I was a primary school pupil?
 The reality of my situation had definitely kicked in rapidly.
 My link with the outside world was a telephone box 200 yards away.
 If I went for a walk, I found that many of the people did not speak English as their first language – a strange experience for a young student who had rarely been out of South Yorkshire.

 When I first arrived in the welsh town by the mountains, I had failed to realise that you could use the natural surroundings to design your own personal fitness routine.
 Athletics and Rugby require special facilities but walking and running do not.
 They are free and available to everyone.
 This was not such a bad place after all.